lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

+< ToDo: The new OID TBD4 for id-KemBasedMac needs to be registered.
+The OIDs id-PasswordBasedMac and id-DHBasedMac were registered in the tree 1.2.840.113533.7.66 by Entrust. >

 kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to generate the shared secret mac key.

 len is size of the mac key to be used for MAC-based message protection.